-The categories supported by CAMEO are the protein structure modeling (3D), protein model quality assessment (QE) and protein contact prediction (CP).
-Ligand Binding site prediction is currently in revision.
-Other categories will follow as requested by the community.
+The categories supported by CAMEO are the protein structure modeling (3D), protein model quality assessment (QE), and structures and complexes (Beta 3D).
+Protein contact prediction (CP) and ligand binding site (LB) have been discontinued.0

 A CAMEO target is based on the weekly pre-release of new PDB structures, which are submitted to all registered servers.
 Targets with templates covering at least 70% of the sequence with a sequence identity of more than 85% are not submitted for the 3D - protein structure category.
 This also applies for targets with sequence lengths > 250 and less than 40 amino acids uncovered.

 Total number of submitted monomeric and homo-oligomeric targets that have been evaluated in the selected timeframe.
 The number of actually submitted targets may be higher, as some of the targets will be excluded after the experimental structure has been examined.

 The difficulty of a target is defined by evaluating the average accuracy (lDDT) over the models received from the servers.
 A low lDDT for all servers clearly indicates a hard target.
 Average lDDT >= 75 for Easy, average lDDT between 50 and 75 for Medium and average lDDT < 50 for Hard.